 As I made my way to the elevator, I quickly did some math and concluded that the owner of (or company managing) this massive commercial building must surely be subject to CCPA.
 What’s more, I had just handed over the details of my California ID, yet had no idea whatsoever what company was collecting it, how my information would be secured, how long it would be retained, and to whom it might potentially be disclosed.
 Granted, the security guard had transcribed my ID details by hand, but how are those handwritten logs stored and where?
 And who’s to say this information isn’t then entered into a computer system at the end of each business day?
 I arrived for my meeting and quickly turned my attention elsewhere, but this occurrence made me realize just how personal information that is collected offline has been overlooked in all of the CCPA frenzy.

 Security obligations should also be top of mind.
 The fact that the personal information in this instance was collected offline makes this requirement no less applicable.
-In fact, this is a key point because CCPA grants consumers a limited private right of action against the unauthorized access and exfiltration, theft, or disclosure of certain types of personal information, including the right to seek statutory damages.
+In fact, this is a key point because CCPA grants consumers a limited private right of action combined with statutory damages against the unauthorized access and exfiltration, theft, or disclosure of certain types of personal information, including the right to seek statutory damages.
 While this new cause of action represents a significant change in existing cybersecurity litigation, it is by no means an unlimited right (nor is it automatic).
 However, it will come into play in connection with certain breaches of more “sensitive” types of personal information that are not encrypted or redacted – and this includes government-issued IDs.
 In other words, in addition to providing notice to individuals at the time of collection about how the personal information will be used, the property management company should review its security policies and procedures to ensure that the personal information it collects when people stroll into the lobby is reasonably secured.

 Leaving aside the offline collection of personal information at the point of entry, there are plenty other forms of data collected “online” in the real estate space, and those too should be regularly re-evaluated.
-To many in the commercial real estate space, we are increasingly moving toward “smart buildings”.
+Commercial real estate increasingly means “smart buildings”.
 A 2016 Deloitte report predicted that the new mantra in commercial real estate would be location, information, analytics.
 In a recent 2020 outlook report, Deloitte points out that the industry has evolved even further and that “the most successful commercial real estate companies could follow the mantra: location, experience, analytics.”
 Commercial (and some residential) buildings today are fraught with IoT-connected devices, sensors and myriad technology-assisted mechanisms or devices designed to measure and control entry/egress, monitor the use of certain spaces or provide various usage metrics (just to name a few).
 As buildings get smarter, the data footprint increases.
 What’s more, many of these technologies also control other aspects such as HVAC, lighting and WiFi, which can trigger security issues.
 As we know from Target’s massive data breach linked to a third-party HVAC vendor in 2013 (and many other high-profile data breaches since then), poor security practices and vendor management can lead to massive data security incidents.

 Bottom line?
 If your organization collects or handles personal information (and/or relies on service providers to do so), privacy should be front and center.
 As technology merges with every aspect of operating a building, privacy and security practices should be regularly assessed to ensure compliance with applicable laws, beginning with CCPA.
 In fact, we can’t stress this enough for all types of companies: the more quickly they address privacy and security in their day-to-day operations, the better equipped they will be to face the oncoming onslaught of broader and stronger privacy and security laws.